Buada Lagoon: Fish

 To set this ecological blunder right, a number of attempts were made, some meeting with no success, and others even worsening an already bad situation.
-So the Food and Agriculture Organization of the United Nations (FAO), at Nauru's request, put in place a programme to reduce the tilapia population between 1979 and 1980.
+So the Food and Agriculture Organization of the United Nations (FAO), at Nauru's request, from 1979 and 1980 put in place a programme to reduce the tilapia population.
 This programme entailed spreading rotenone on the lake's surface; this is a highly toxic molecule, particularly to fish, and dangerous to humans, but also biodegradable.
 The lake was thus temporarily poisoned.

 In 1991, the FAO's "South Pacific Aquaculture Development Project" (SPADP) showed that it was possible that the milkfish and the tilapia could coexist in fish farming.
-The FAO thus introduced in 1998 Nile tilapias into the Buada Lagoon, an experiment much like one carried out in Fiji that had shown them to have qualities that better appealed to local people's tastes.
+The FAO thus introduced in 1998 Nile tilapias into the Buada Lagoon, an experiment much like one carried out in Fiji that had been able to show the Nile species possessed qualities that better appealed to local people's tastes.
 This meant that pisciculture might be revived in Nauru.
 At the same time, a Taiwanese project also sought to revive fish farming by using intensive methods of raising fish, but these were nevertheless both given up for want of funds.